Seneca-CDOT/my-photohub/CONTRIBUTING.md

 To deploy updated versions:
 `npm run deploy`

+To run all tests via Jest:
+`npm test`

 # Using Cloudflare Workers

 1. Run `npx wrangler dev <filepath>` in your terminal to start a development server